 Fortunately, both companies used some of the same communication tools, so there was a lot of synergy there.
 SoundConnect uses Skype for Business and Lync, but CallTower also brings the Cisco platform into the picture… and that is a big, big plus for the company as a whole.
 A lot of times we go into meetings with customers and they can’t, for whatever reason, use Skype for Business.
 But to be able to have Cisco as a side-by-side or secondary option gives us a more complete offering and a greater opportunity to take better care of our customers.

 So you obviously do a lot of research when choosing platforms and tools that best benefit your customers.
-When it comes to internal tools, what made you choose Rev.io as your billing platform over others?
+When it comes to internal tools, what made you choose Rev.io as your TELECOM billing platform over others?

 When Shaun and I first started out, we were handling the billing ourselves with Quickbooks.
 But once we started gaining so much traction in the business, we had several billing service providers knocking down our door.
-We ultimately settled with a well-known telecom billing company, but after two years we realized the customization and the flexibility that were lacking.
+We ultimately settled with a telecom billing platform from a well-known company, but after two years we realized the customization and the flexibility that were lacking.
 Our relationship was strictly a vendor/customer relationship and there was no room for us to grow and scale like we wanted to.
 So we put out a mini RFP just to gather 4-5 companies and test them out.
 The one that kept coming to the top was Rev.io.
 We’ve now been with Rev.io for a couple of years and they meet our needs perfectly.
 They are willing and able to tackle our requirements, and offer customization that no one else could or would provide.
 We built the relationship to a point where we refer each other’s services all the time.
 They work so well with our team — it really is a partnership.

 How has Rev.io impacted CallTower directly?

 From a sales and marketing perspective, we were able to put bodies back on the team.
-We had more of our people engaged in the prior platform because it was necessary, but with Rev.io we’ve scaled down to just one employee managing the relationship.
+We had more of our people engaged in the prior telecom billing platform because it was necessary, but with Rev.io we’ve scaled down to just one employee managing the relationship.
 We’ve been able to send more accurate and timely invoices to our customers.
-Billing errors have been reduced to practically nothing.
+Billing errors have been reduced to practically nothing with Rev.io’s telecom billing platform.
 They also provide reporting and auditing capabilities that we didn’t have access to in the past as well as the ability to automate our A/R and agent commission services.
 We’ve been able to grow our revenue by 130% and double our customer base since implementing Rev.io — without adding additional headcount or resources to the billing process.
 We’ve also seen an increase in time due to automation in the collection process.
 Rev.io has really allowed us to narrow down the resources that it takes to continue to grow.

 Lightning Round Questions with Tom Sullivan